jmarin/postgis-events/README.md

 ### 1. Create inserts and updates notification function

-The following function assumes there is a field called `gid` which is a primary key for the table This field is automatically created and indexed when importing Shapefiles into Postgis with the `shp2pgsql` command.
+The following function assumes there is a field called `gid` which is a primary key for the table.
+This field is automatically created and indexed when importing Shapefiles into Postgis with the `shp2pgsql` command.

 ```